 top of page

-About AWJ
+About AWJ.jpg

 At Afrowithjeevi (AWJ), we bring African dance to Singapore!
 We are passionate about sharing the culture, rhythms and movement of African dance with students of all ages and skill levels.
 Whether you are a seasoned dancer or a beginner, we offer classes designed to challenge and inspire you.
 Our instructors will guide you through each step, ensuring that you feel comfortable and confident as you explore this vibrant dance form.